 Tests Results Review (81504-02.02(a)) – element selected because the licensee’s program did not include a provision to subject personnel to post-accident testing.

-Sanctions (81504-02.07(a)) – element selected because the licensee’s program did not include a provision to subject personnel to post-accident testing, in which sanctions could have been applied, in cases where testing resulted in a positive result .
+Sanctions (81504-02.07(a)) – element selected because the licensee’s program did not include a provision to subject personnel to post-accident testing, in which sanctions could have been applied, in cases where testing resulted in a positive result thereby enabling a potentially unfit individual to remain in the construction site workforce.

 Step 3

-It was determined that the individual was allowed to conduct work on safety-related or security-related SSC following the accident.
+It was determined that the individual was allowed to conduct work on safety-related or security-related SSCs following the accident.

 Step 4

-In this example, three program elements in Tier I were impacted; , the program elements of Policy and Procedures (81504-02.01(d)) and Test Results Review (81504-02.02(a)) are in the same box in Figure 1, therefore as one program element being impacted. the program element of Sanctions (81504-02.07(a)), program elements impacted. individual was allowed to conduct work on safety-related or security-related SSCs
+In this example, three program elements in Tier I were impacted; however, the program elements of Policy and Procedures (81504-02.01(d)) and Test Results Review (81504-02.02(a)) are located in the same box in Figure 1, therefore it counts as one program element being impacted.
+With the addition of the program element of Sanctions (81504-02.07(a)), it would yield a total of two program elements impacted.
+Referring to Figure 2, Section A, Tier I, since the individual was allowed to conduct work on safety-related or security-related SSCs and two program elements were impacted: